Tuesday, March 24, 2026

 Share

-As we push toward celebrating Long Beach Last Call 2025—a 10-day, multi-event celebration of our city’s rich bar culture and the people who make it happen—we will offer a series of features that highlight everything from our most stellar cocktail programs at restaurants to to the very events occurring (like this feature on The Auld Dubliner in DTLB)… All in order to lift a glass to a social and economic driver that rarely receives the love its deserves: our bar industry.
+As we continue celebrating Long Beach Last Call 2026—a 10-day, multi-event celebration of our city’s rich bar culture and the people who make it happen—we will offer a series of features that highlight events like this feature on The Auld Dubliner’s annual Irish coffee class… All in order to lift a glass to a social and economic driver that rarely receives the love it deserves: our bar industry.
 For more information on Long Beach Last Call, tap here.

 Despite having been here for 20 years, the vast majority of visitors to Long Beach’s Auld Dubliner don’t know just how properly Irish the space is.
-Which is precisely why we are hosting an Irish coffee class at the DTLB pub for Long Beach Last Call.
+Which is precisely why we host an annual Irish coffee class at the DTLB pub for Long Beach Last Call.

 auld dubliner long beach

-Auld Dubliner co-owner David Copley pours a pint in Long Beach.
+Auld Dubliner publican David Copley pours a pint in Long Beach.
 Photos by Brian Addison.

 Wait—what makes Auld Dubliner so “properly Irish”?